 CTC incorporates benefits like health insurance, provident fund contributions, gratuity, and other allowances that ensure the financial security and well-being of employees.

 CTC flexibles the entire salary structure.
 This flexibility allows organizations to design compensation packages that align with their talent acquisition and retention strategies.

 5. How is Cost to Company (CTC) calculated in salary?

 ▸ CTC = Gross Salary + Direct Benefits(PF, Gratuity) + Indirect Benefits + Savings Contributions + Deduction

 6. Other Related Terms with CTC

 The terms ‘Take-home Salary’ or ‘Net Salary’ or ‘In-hand Salary’ all refer to the same concept: It is the amount of cash provided to the employee at the end of each pay cycle for their usage after all statutory deductions are completed.

 These are the perks that benefit the employee indirectly.
-Some of the most common ones include zero-interest loans, meal coupons like Sodexo, accommodation, life insurance premium, IT savings, etc.
+Some of the most common ones include zero-interest loans, meal coupons like Sodexo, accommodation, life insurance and health insurance premiums, IT savings, etc.